MFS4711/Hackathon-1-Quiz-Game/README.md

 - [Font Awesome](https://fontawesome.com/)

 ## Future Improvements
-Briefly discuss potential future improvements or features that could be added to the project.
-**Guidance:** Reflect on potential enhancements that could be made to the project after Phase 4: Final Testing, Debugging & Deployment.
-These could be Could user story features you didn’t have time to implement or improvements based on testing feedback.

 Due to time spent on bug and merge conflict fixes, we were unable to add some of the features related to the should-have user stories.
 This includes having a countdown timer for each question as well as creating a leaderboard.
 Further to this, it would have been fairly easy to add further categories and question types, however, these features, due to the issues experienced, could not feature in the product.
 Further to this, primarily due to a lack of the necessary skillset/experience in javascript, we were unable to add the personalisation aspect illustrated in the could-have user stories.